-Geriatric Care Management in Greater New York City
+Geriatric Care Management in New York & New Jersey

 Geriatric Care Management involves caring for elderly individuals and the challenges they may face as they grow older.
 These programs usually center around the client and are tailored to each individual’s specific needs.

-Geriatric Care Managers work with both families and elderly individuals to guide them in difficult times and to ensure they receive quality care when they need it most.
-Geriatric care managers solve problems, assess and monitor situations, educate, advocate, and coach both families and elderly clientele on a daily basis.
+Care Managers work with families and elderly individuals to guide them in difficult times and ensure they receive quality care when needed most.
+Home care managers solve problems, assess and monitor situations, and educate, advocate, and coach families and elderly clientele daily.

-There are a few different areas within which geriatric care management can be focused.
+There are a few different areas within which geriatric care management services can be focused.
 They include; health and disability, finance, housing, family, local resources, advocacy, and crisis intervention.
 Each of these areas is important because geriatric care management does not always function in one area of an elderly individual’s life.
-If a manager is skilled in solving problems across multiple focus areas, they have a better chance of successfully impacting client’s homes and families.
+A manager who is skilled in solving problems across multiple focus areas has a better chance of successfully impacting clients’ homes and families.

 The first focus area is health and disability.

-Often as elderly individuals age they show increased signs of physical and/or mental struggles.
+As elderly individuals age, they often show increased signs of physical and/or mental struggles.
 These problems can relate to old age, injury, or possibly can even be dementia-related.
-Geriatric managers can help to facilitate doctor and nurse visits, appointments, and can work within the health field to aid individuals when it comes to their physical and mental health.
+Geriatric managers can help to facilitate doctor and nurse visits and appointments and can work within the health field to aid individuals when it comes to their physical and mental health.
 Additionally, geriatric care managers can be useful in deeming it fit to recommend if an elderly individual may need hospice care and/or home care.